Grade Appeal Policy

 - University Committee for Grade Appeals shall be established by the Faculty Senate with the authority to hear grade appeals.
 The University Committee for Grade Appeals shall report and be responsible to the Student Affairs Committee of the PNW Faculty Senate.

 - The committee shall be chaired by a faculty member appointed by the Faculty Senate.
 The Chair shall be compensated with .25 course release time.
 The Chair will serve a two-year term with possibility of re-appointment.
-(During the 2016-17 and 2017-18 academic years, co-chairs will be appointed, one from each campus.)

 - The committee shall include student representatives from lists provided by the Office of the Dean of Students.
 These lists shall include undergraduate and graduate students in good standing enrolled at either campus site.
 The list shall provide each student’s primary campus location and degree-seeking college.
 Separate lists shall be kept for undergraduate and graduate students.
 Students on these lists also shall serve as the student representatives for the University Committee for Academic Integrity.